-20 Naval Ships That Were Quickly Decommissioned
+20 Naval Ships That Had Surprisingly Short Service Lives

 Naval ships are built for long service lives, but some vessels are decommissioned far sooner than expected.
 Whether due to design flaws, technological obsolescence, or strategic changes, these ships were retired early.
 Here are some naval ships that were quickly decommissioned, shedding light on their brief and troubled service.